Cannabis stocks are not all created equal.

 Limited moats, heavy governmental taxation and fierce black market competition mean it’s difficult for these companies to generate profits.

-Today, I want to present the stocks I believe may become market leaders over the next decade.
+Today, I want to present the 6 best cannabis stocks I believe will become market leaders over the next decade.

 Aphria is the #1 cannabis stock to buy this year and this may come as a surprise considering past events.